 6. See a movie

 If the weather gets really bad, just know you can always fall back on Ann Arbor's historic movie theaters, the Michigan Theater and State Theatre.
-The Historic Main Auditorium at the Michigan Theater dates back to the silent film era, and both theaters show off with lighten marquees at night.
+The Historic Main Auditorium at the Michigan Theater dates back to the silent film era, and both theaters show off with lighted marquees at night.

 The State Theatre plays mostly new releases, and the Michigan Theater shows movies, documentaries, shorts, and limited-runs.